pg-support/supt-km/docs/4. Processes/b. Shipping & Delivery/Order Adjustment Process.md

 # Order Adjustment Process

-> Since it's against our policy to add/deduct/swap items in an order once it's placed, please escalate to Tagui (or Joseph/Dans)
+> Since it's against our policy to add/deduct/swap items in an order once it's placed, please escalate to Tagui (or Joseph/Dans) for confirmation before adjusting the order.

 1).
 Log in to SKULabs, and navigate to the order management page.